xsltdev/nodejsdev.ru/docs/api/vm.md

 The `vm.Module` class provides a low-level interface for using ECMAScript modules in VM contexts.
-It is the counterpart of the `vm.Script` class that closely mirrors [Module Record][]s as defined in the ECMAScript specification.
+It is the counterpart of the `vm.Script` class that closely mirrors [Module Record][Module Record]s as defined in the ECMAScript specification.

 Unlike `vm.Script` however, every `vm.Module` object is bound to a context from